SyneRBI/SIRF-SuperBuild/INSTALL.md

   ```
 The VM will reboot.
 (You will have to do this again if you upgrade your VirtualBox version).

-5. Currently (20 April, 2018, SIRF_1.0.0) people are reporting problems after the VM is shutdown or rebooted.
+5. On old VM versions (e.g. 20 April 2018, SIRF_1.0.0) people were reporting problems after the VM is shutdown or rebooted, but this problem no longer seems to exist.
 The VM windows system may fail to start and you are left with a flashing VM terminal window that stabilises after a few minutes.
 If your cursor has gone, it may be "in" this terminal window and can be released (press the Host Key (on most systems, right-ctrl, on a Mac the Apple command key).
 To restore proper functionality, follow the instructions in point 5 above, even if you already had the correct VGA installed.
 If you have previously 'inserted' the CD you may get an error message that you need to ignore.
 Then reboot.

 ## Usage
 Check our [wiki](https://github.com/SyneRBI/SyneRBI_VM/wiki) for usage instructions.